RakhithJK/spyder-ide-spyder-wiki/SEP-3:-Projects.md

 Version control right now just tries to open any existing program on the OS to run commits (e.g. tortoise hg).

 # Proposal
-The idea is to bring the project support up to date, to clean up the existing code, and probably to get rid of the project explorer widget (panel) as it seems redundant and seems to bring more confusion than clarity to the Spyder interface.
-The `File explorer` should be able to handle exploring files and projects at the same time.
+The idea is to bring the project support up to date, to clean up the existing code, and merge the outline explorer widget with the project explorer widget.

+The project explorer panel as it is nowadays seems to be redundant (several users have expressed this) and seems to bring more confusion than clarity to the Spyder interface.
+The `File explorer` should be able to handle exploring files and the outline explorer should be extended to display the files and folder belonging to a specific project.

 **Modifications suggested**
 * The actual created binary files should be changed to a readable format and store the basic information of a project.